Publication Ethics and Malpractice Statement

 A «retracted» watermark will be added to the electronic version of any retracted manuscript, along with an explanation of the reasons for retraction.
 A manuscript may be removed from the journal’s webpage in exceptional cases where the retraction is due to a violation of intellectual property rights, privacy rights, disclosure of classified materials, or a court or governmental decision.
 The details of the retraction will be forwarded to the databases in which the journal is indexed.

-The journal will only consider appeals against retraction or correction decisions if new information or data that directly address the underlying issues is provided.
+The journal will only consider appeals against retraction or correction decisions if new information or data that directly addresses the underlying issues is provided.
 Appeals are reviewed by the publisher’s ethics committee.
 All decisions regarding appeals are final, and no further appeals will be considered.

 Last updated 2025-02-13